 There are dozens of products that facilitate offline shopping on online platforms.
 Nevertheless, here are essential features that an eCommerce site must have to elevate their direct selling!

 Coupons that can only use at the location

 Who doesn’t love a discount?
 It’s a smart move to give your customers an in-store coupon when they purchase something online.
-This will give them the urge to come to the physical store as well as notifying them that you have an offline location.
+This will provide them with the urge to come to the physical store and notify them that you have an offline location.

-Consumers usually hesitate to buy at the actual store since even they know the address, they don’t know the way.
-Let’s admit it, sometimes you are too lazy to find the road.
+Consumers usually hesitate to buy at the actual store since they don’t know how they see the address.
+Let’s admit it; sometimes, you are too lazy to find the road.
 How about stores do that hard work for you and directly show the way?

 With Store Locator, customers can be guided to the closest store in the neighborhood in a blink of an eye!
-Retailers can configure the extension in the back-end of the Magento 2 website so it fits in the requirements of the store.
+Retailers can configure the extension in the back-end of the Magento 2 website so it fits the store’s requirements.

 Optimizing social networks such as Facebook or Instagram can help stores show their strength to customers.
-Using Facebook Live Stream or Instagram Stories, merchants can deliver actual footages of the offline stores and products, from that building trust with consumers and driving traffic to direct selling.
+Using Facebook Live Stream or Instagram Stories, merchants can deliver actual footage of offline stores and products, build trust with consumers, and drive traffic to direct selling.